rajangithub0/StyleSphere/README.md

-e-commercce with product app works. store depends on working mvc control
+e-commercce with product app works. store depends on working mvc control make login and register functional.

 e-commerce using with node mongoose and expres make admin and user make navbar and home page